Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Financially responsible officer bonds in Florida remain in full force and effect until canceled or violated.
 The surety can cancel the bond by sending a notice of cancellation by certified mail to the Executive Director of the Florida Construction Industry Licensing Board in Tallahassee, Florida, 30 days prior to the effective date of cancellation.

-The Florida Construction Industry License Board will retain an electronic copy of the bond to be used to make claims against the bond, and the officer should retain a copy of the bond for his or her own records.
+The Florida Construction Industry License Board will retain an electronic copy of the bond to be used to make claims against the bond, and the officer should retain a copy of the bond for their records.

 How to become a financially responsible officer in Florida